-- When you receive the dispatcher's acknowledgment, you hear four tones, the alarm ends, and the radio exits the emergency mode.
+When you receive the dispatcher's acknowledgment, you see ACK RECEIVED, four tones sound, the alarm ends, and the radio exits the emergency mode.

-- Four tones

-- Alarm ends

-- Radio exits emergency

-- If no acknowledgement is received, the alarm ends and the radio exits the emergency mode.
+If no acknowledgement is received, you see NO ACKNOWLDG, the alarm ends, and the radio exits the emergency mode.

-- · Alarm ends

-- Radio exits emergency